da5nsy/ReproducibleResearch/README.md

 1. **Adjust the `config.yaml` file:**
    this file contains global parameters for your lesson site.
-   Individual fields within the file are documented with comments (beginning with `#`) At minimum, you should adjust all the fields marked 'FIXME':
+   Individual fields within the file are documented with comments (beginning with `#`)
    - `title`
    - `created`
    - `keywords`